amazon-archives/skill-sample-nodejs-calendar-reader/instructions/1-voice-user-interface.md

     *  **Name** This is the name of the skill as it will be displayed in the [Alexa app](http://alexa.amazon.com).

     *  **Invocation Name** This is the name spoken by your users to start the skill.
-Use a name like "united states quiz" for this sample skill.
+Use a name like "calendar reader" for this sample skill.
 Some common issues that developers experience with invocation names are listed in the following table.
 In addition, please review the [Invocation Name Requirements](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/choosing-the-invocation-name-for-an-alexa-skill) as you consider an invocation name for your skill.

         | Invocation Name Requirements | Examples of incorrect invocation names |
         | ---------------------------- | -------------------------------------- |